Killzone 3: Story

-Players can purchase a standalone version of Killzone 3s multiplayer from the PlayStation Store which includes all online multiplayer game modes, all original maps, and all DLC maps, as well as BotZone.

-The online servers for the game were closed down on March 29, 2018.

 Development

 The game was unveiled by Sony Computer Entertainment on May 24, 2010, through the PlayStation.Blog.
 The game was leaked on May 21 through an early release copy of the June issue of gaming magazine GamePro alongside a leaked screenshot.
 Rumors about a new entry in the Killzone series have been around shortly after the release of Killzone 2.
 On March 20, 2010, Sony confirmed that they were working on Killzone 3.
 President of Sony Computer Entertainment America, Jack Tretton, confirmed its development in an interview with GameTrailers, but at that point of time could not yet say when the game would be announced.

 Guerrilla's managing director, Herman Hulst, has stated Killzone 3 would use close to 100% of the PlayStation 3's power.
 The rumors of the intervention of Naughty Dog in the development were denied by Guerrilla: "Guerrilla is working on Killzone 3's graphics engine all on its own, confirming Naughty Dog has no hand in its development".
 The first teaser trailer for the game was released on June 3 and features the new brutal melee combat system.
 The cinematic trailer shows Sev battling a Helghast ending with him taking the Helghast's helmet and putting it on himself.
 The single player demo reveals that this is part of the game as Sev and Rico dress as Helghast to infiltrate a Helghast facility at Stahl Arms.

 On June 11, on Killzone.com and the U.S. PlayStation Blog, Guerrilla Games released a pre-E3 gameplay video.
 Guerrilla said the gameplay video is made of gameplay footage from the game's fourth mission called "Frozen Shores".
 At E3 2010, it was confirmed that Killzone 3 would support the PlayStation Move and would be released in February 2011.
 A pre-alpha code gameplay video was also shown at E3 in 3D; a special screen was lowered and the audience had 3D glasses available to them.
 The E3 gameplay video featured the jet packs as well as the player riding on a craft using a turret.